 Potato Skins

-Put a couple of clean, unpeeled potatoes in the microwave for 5 minutes or so to soften them up.
-Allow them to cool before you remove their skins and feed them whole to your chickens.
+Place a couple of clean, unpeeled potatoes in the microwave for 5 minutes or so to soften them.
+Allow them to cool before removing their skins and feeding them whole to your chickens.

-Make sure there are no green spots on the potato showing signs of rot, this can cause problems for your chickens if they eat too much of it.
+Ensure there are no green spots on the potato, as these can indicate signs of rot; consuming too much of this can cause problems for your chickens.

 Mashed Potatoes